-Serving the underserved.
+Serving the underserved

-The CUNY School of Medicine encompasses an innovative accelerated BS/MD program that combines a Bachelor of Science degree and an M.D. degree in seven years and a 28-month Physician Assistant Program that leads to a Masters degree in P.A.
-Studies and eligibility to take the physician assistant national certification examination (PANCE).
+The Sophie Davis Biomedical Education Program at the CUNY School of Medicine encompasses an innovative accelerated BS/MD program that combines a Bachelor of Science degree with an MD degree in seven years and a 28-month Physician Assistant Program that leads to a Masters degree in P.A.
+Studies and eligibility to take the Physician Assistant National Certification Examination (PANCE).